 Besides the Vegas strip, another great place to rock the night away and ring in 2017 in Las Vegas would be at the Fremont Street Experience in downtown Vegas.

 The Fremont Street New Year's Eve street party, themed TributePalooza and is always a blast.
 This year the best of the best will be performing for 10 combined hours of live concerts on three stages.
 Here are a few things you should know about this event:

 It's an adult only event.
 You must be 21 yrs old to attend.

 Get there early to pick up your tickets.
-Tickets will be available for purchase at Fremont Street Experience entry gates, the SlotZilla ticket office and at Fremont Street Experience member casinos
+Tickets will be available for purchase at Fremont Street Experience entry gates, the SlotZilla ticket office (next to Walgreens) and at Fremont Street Experience member casinos

 Capacity is limited so plan to get there early